Astron/Astron/doc/protocol/12-stateserver.md

 >
 > In DELETE_FIELDS, there are multiple field deletes in one message, which will
 > be processed as an atomic operation.

+**STATESERVER_OBJECT_DELETE_RAM(2032)** `args(uint32 do_id)`
+> Delete the object from the State Server; a stored copy on the database is not
+> affected, if one exists.
+>
+> The message is also used to inform others of the delete.
+It is broadcast to
+> the objects location, managing AI, and also sent to the owner if one exists.
+>
+> If the object has any children, it sends a STATESERVER_OBJECT_DELETE_CHILDREN
+> message over the parent messages channel (1 << 32|parent_id).
+>
+> If the object recieved an explicit DELETE_RAM and not an implicit delete (such
+> as a DELETE_CHILDREN from a parent), it sends a STATSERVER_OBJECT_CHANGING_LOCATION
+> to its parent object with INVALID_PARENT and INVALID_ZONE as the new location.
+>
+> The delete-notification's sender is equal to the original message's sender.

 #### Section 2.2: Object Visibility Messages ####